dev-rebase/dev-rebase.github.io/docs/mentorship.md

 ### Be Consistent and Reliable

-Building a strong mentorship relationship needs consistency and follow-through.
-Treat your mentorship commitments as seriously as you would any work commitment.
+Building a strong mentorship relationship needs consistency and following through.
+Treat your mentorship promises as seriously as you would any work promise.

-- **Keep your commitments**: If you schedule regular check-ins, show up prepared and on time
+- **Keep your promises**: If you schedule regular check-ins, show up prepared and on time
 - **Do what your mentor suggests**: Actually try the suggestions your mentor gives you, and tell them how it went
 - **Communicate early**: If you can't make a meeting or need to change the schedule, tell them in advance

 ### Listen Well and Ask Follow-Up Questions

-Mentorship conversations are most valuable when you really engage with the advice you get.
+Mentorship conversations are most valuable when you really work with the advice you get.
 Don't just collect advice—understand the thinking behind it.

 - **Ask "why" questions**: Understanding the reasons behind recommendations helps you use similar thinking in new situations.
 - **Ask for clarification**: If something isn't clear, ask for examples or different explanations.
-- **Take notes**: Write down key insights and action items so you can look back at them later.
+- **Take notes**: Write down key ideas and action items so you can look back at them later.

 ### Share Your Progress and Problems

 Keep your mentor informed about your development, including both successes and struggles.
-This helps them give you better guidance and adjust their approach as needed.
+This helps them give you better guidance and change their approach as needed.

 - **Share your wins**: Tell them about accomplishments that came from their guidance
 - **Be honest about difficulties**: If you're struggling with something they recommended, explain what's not working